stacks-network/docs/_org/tokenholders.md

 ## Find your token balance and unlock date

 During your the initial grant process, you should have submitted a _public Stacks wallet address_ to Blockstack.
-This an string of letters and numbers starting with an 'SP' or SM', for example `SP077AFV5YRM7HT3TSQXJF7FCCYXETAB276BQ6XS` is a wallet address.
+This a string of letters and numbers starting with an 'SP' or SM', for example `SP077AFV5YRM7HT3TSQXJF7FCCYXETAB276BQ6XS` is a wallet address.

+If you purchased Stacks tokens through CoinList, you can find your address at [CoinList](https://coinlist.co/distributions).
+If you downloaded and used the Stacks Wallet software from Blockstack, you can find your address after restoring the wallet with your seed phrase.
+If you have lost or need directions for using the Stacks wallet, contact us at <token@blockstack.org> for more information.

 Use the following form to check your Stacks allocation:

 <script>
 function process()